jpype-project/jpype/doc/userguide.rst

 MapEntry
 ========

-Java map entries unpack into a two value tuple thus supporting iterating through key value pairs.
+Java map entries unpack into a two value tuple, thus supporting iterating through key value pairs.
 Thus is useful when iterating map entries in a for loop by pairs.